Salyu

+Career

 Salyu learnt piano from a young age, however abruptly stopped these lessons in junior high school.
 Salyu began singing in elementary school after contracting pneumonia.
 On advice by her doctor to regain her lung strength, she was enrolled into a choir.

 In 1998, while attending high school in outer Tokyo, Salyu was inspired to become a singer after watching a friend performing at a live house.
 Salyu auditioned in high school for a Sony musician audition and was accepted, later attending a Sony music training facility.
 Music producer Takeshi Kobayashi happened by chance to see a talking/singing audition video of Salyu, and 30 seconds into the tape, he was so impressed that he decided to meet her the next day.
 Kobayashi decided to work with her, and the pair soon began making demo tapes together.
 He gave her the stage name Salyu, which he chose as it was similar to the French greeting salut.
 Kobayashi was at the time preparing a soundtrack to Shunji Iwai's online novel and later film, All About Lily Chou-Chou.
 The novel and film centred around a fictional singer, Lily Chou-Chou, who began releasing actual music in 2000.
 The project was a collaboration between Iwai, Kobayashi and Salyu, as the vocalist for the project.
 This project allowed Salyu to perform on prominent music shows Hey!
 Hey!
 Hey!
 Music Champ and Music Station in June 2000.